ChideraDev/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line prints the result of POWER divided by DIVIDE displays the result of BREATH to the power LOVE
+prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line prints the result of POWER divided by DIVIDE displays the result of BREATH to the power LOVE converts BINARY variable from base 2 to base 10